Tommie Gorman: Life and career

-Gorman has also made several documentaries.
-Many of these have been on a Northern Ireland topic.
+Gorman also made several documentaries.
+Many of these were on a Northern Ireland topic.

 Following the murder of Michaela McAreavey, Gorman went to Mauritius to cover the trial for RTÉ News.

 In early 2021, it was announced that Gorman would retire in April 2021.
+On 25 June 2024, Gorman died at the age of 68.

 Interviews

+He risked a massive $3,000 on hiring a helicopter to trace Seamus Heaney in Athens when he won the 1995 Nobel Prize in Literature - the ploy worked.

-Gorman is known for the 2002 interview with Republic of Ireland footballer Roy Keane after he quit in the build-up to the 2002 FIFA World Cup during which Gorman begged Keane to return.
+Gorman was known for the 2002 interview with Republic of Ireland footballer Roy Keane after he quit in the build-up to the 2002 FIFA World Cup during which Gorman begged Keane to return.
 The interview was broadcast over a half-hour of television on 27 May 2002.
 It was the top television programme of May 2002, beating even coverage of the country's general election which had been held ten days earlier.
 Details of the interview were later circulated outside Ireland.
 Afterwards Gorman said Keane was "deeply emotional".

 In January 2009, Gorman conducted an interview with Seán Quinn.
 The interview was a rare appearance in the media by Quinn.
 When the Quinn Group posted the interview on YouTube, “Publicity-shy tycoon jumps on YouTube bandwagon” the video attracted 28 views, including two carried out for research purposes by the Irish Independent.

 In December 2009, Gorman conducted a 29-minute interview with Gerry Adams, the President of Sinn Féin.
 The interview contained references to Adams's personal life and family background, including child abuse allegations surrounding family members.

 Awards and honours

-Gorman was awarded with European of the Year in 2001 for his work on radio and television reports on EU institutions.
+Gorman was awarded European of the Year in 2001 for his work on radio and television reports on EU institutions.
 The award was presented to him in Dublin by President of Ireland Mary McAleese.

 Gorman was given an honorary master's degree by NUI Galway in October 2009.